About me

 I am contributing to the ABS language and am maintaining its variability layer and its hybrid extension HABS.

-You can find a list of my publications at dbpl or Google Scholar.
-Preprints are published here.
-A short version of my CV can be found here.
+You can find a list of my publications at dblp or Google Scholar.
+Preprints are published here, and slides of presentations here.

 Recent and Upcoming Events